transcom/mymove/docs/how-to/run-against-s3-locally.md

 $ env STORAGE_BACKEND=s3 make server_run_standalone
 ```

-_Please note that this does not use our usual setup to automatically reload the server when a change is made._
+_Please note that this does not use our usual setup to automatically reload changes to files in the `swagger` directory.
+Other code changes should still be detected, however._

 ### Listing Files on S3